LauraBeatris/gympoint-api/README.md

 ```
   // 1 - Git Clone

+  // 2 - Copy the .env.example and set the environment variables
+  cp .env.example .env

-  // 2 - Run the services (Be sure to have docker and docker-compose installed)
+  // 3 - Run the services (Be sure to have docker and docker-compose installed)
   docker-compose up -d

-  // 2 - Once the services are running, its time to install the dependencies
+  // 4 - Once the services are running, its time to install the dependencies
   yarn install

-  // 3 - Run the application
+  // 5 - Run the application
   yarn dev

-  // 4 - Run the application queue for the mail job
+  // 6 - Run the application queue for the mail job
   yarn queue-dev

   ```

 ## :incoming_envelope: Routes